 Synthetic gloves may dominate the performance category, but fleece is a popular insulator among casual and lightweight designs.
-A fleece glove like The North Face Denali Etip is cozy, warm enough for short walks outside, and affordable at $30.
+A fleece glove like The North Face Denali Etip is cozy, warm enough for short walks outside, and relatively affordable at $50.
 Downsides of fleece gloves are that they don’t provide much wind and weather protection (on the other hand, they often breathe well), and aren’t as warm as a synthetic glove.
 But for a cheap and comfortable option to wear around town, fleece is a good way to go.

 Many winter gloves are not fully waterproof, but those that are fall into two basic styles: an outer shell that blocks out moisture, or a waterproof membrane sandwiched between the shell and liner.
 Starting with the waterproof shell design, these gloves are typically made with leather, which resists wind but is naturally prone to absorbing moisture.
 As such, they require a treatment of Sno-Seal or equivalent product to create a water-blocking barrier.
 It’s important to note that these gloves also need routine maintenance (washing or reapplication of treatment) to stay in working order (more on this below).

 A waterproof shell does the trick in dry snow or if you stay on top of the maintenance, but it can’t compete in terms of all-out water resistance with an internal membrane.
 The highest quality waterproof layer on the market is Gore-Tex, known for its combination of long-lasting moisture resistance and breathability.
-Most high-level gloves are made with Gore-Tex, while more budget-oriented gloves feature various off-brand designs, such as BDry, C-Zone, MemBrain, etc. You can expect varying levels of performance from these fabrics, but in general, a lower price point will mean compromised waterproofing, breathability, or both.
+Most high-level gloves are made with Gore-Tex, while more budget-oriented gloves feature various off-brand designs, such as BD.dry, DryVent, etc. You can expect varying levels of performance from these fabrics, but in general, a lower price point will mean compromised waterproofing, breathability, or both.
 Again, cheaper gloves will be fine for most purposes—including mild-weather resort skiing and outdoor work—but if you really want a glove to hold up in wet and miserable conditions, expect to pay a bit more.

 For casual use or if you’re not outside for extended periods of time, a non-waterproof glove often will be sufficient.
 Fleece and wool models offer the least amount of protection, while some, like the leather Hestra Fall Line, are highly wind and water resistant.
 In general, we recommend a waterproof glove if you’ll be out in the elements for long stretches and will run the risk of wet hands.
 But more air-permeable designs are a fine choice for wearing around town, while shoveling snow, or even on the occasional snowshoe adventure.

 As we touched on in the waterproofing section above, leather gloves require occasional treatment to avoid absorbing moisture.
-Some models come pre-treated, including Flylow’s Ridge glove, while others like the RefrigiWear Insulated Mitt are just plain leather.
+Some models come pre-treated, including Flylow’s Ridge glove, while others like the Kinco Pigskin glove are just plain leather.
 The most common and effective coating is Sno-Seal.
 This beeswax-based solution requires a fair amount of effort—including baking the glove in the oven—but it’s a proven formula that’s extremely popular among skiers in wet climates.
 Simpler and less-involved options that still provide a good level of protection include Nikwax’s Waterproofing Wax and Hestra’s Leather Balm, which can be applied quickly by rubbing in the treatment with a cloth and drying overnight.
 Depending on how often you wear your gloves and in what kind of conditions, you may need to re-treat the leather one or more times a winter (it’ll be clear when you need to reapply because the gloves will stop shedding moisture).

 Durability should not be overlooked when it comes to choosing the right glove.
 After all, what gets more use than our hands?
 The most long-lasting gloves fall into the work category and are made of ultra-tough leather.
 An additional waterproofing treatment—such as Nikwax, Sno-Seal, or similar product—provides a barrier from moisture but also serves to extend the glove’s lifespan.
-Nylon shells are another long-lasting option, particularly well-made performance designs like the Outdoor Research Alti.
+Nylon shells are another long-lasting option, particularly well-made performance designs like the Hestra Army Leather Gore-Tex.
 Simple wool and fleece models are the most prone to developing holes and tears and should be limited to casual activities.
 It’s worth noting that some nylon, wool, and fleece gloves are reinforced with leather in high-use areas (such as the palms and fingertips).

 For many wintertime uses, from putting chains on your car in a snowstorm to texting on your smartphone, it’s important to have a pair of highly dexterous gloves.
-And if this is a priority for you, the supple and stretchy nature of leather (even lined leather) makes it a popular choice.
+If this is a priority for you, the supple and stretchy nature of leather (even lined leather) makes it a popular choice.
 Another factor is the level of insulation: in general, thinner and less warm gloves are more dexterous.
 Finally, the construction plays a role—Hestra’s Fall Line has external seams along the fingers that make it surprisingly easy to perform fine motor movements despite the glove’s warm foam insulation.
 Keep in mind that dexterity doesn’t need to be the top consideration for everyone—thick or bulky gloves can still be useful in many situations, including shoveling snow, skiing, or just walking in extreme cold.

 Undercuff gloves—usually incorporating a cuff made with stretchy wool or synthetic material—sit under the winter jacket and hold the glove close to the wrist.
 The cuff provides both a barrier from the elements and keeps the glove from slipping off the hand.
 While an undercuff glove is less bulky, lighter weight, and better at ventilating than a gauntlet style, it can’t compete in terms of weather protection.
 Even if you tighten your jacket sleeves snugly over the top, there’s a chance your sleeves will ride up during activity.
 But for outdoor work or everyday use, the simplicity of an undercuff design is very appealing.

-We’re on our phones more now than ever, and in 2018 we see this reflected in glove design.
+We’re on our phones more now than ever, and in 2023 we see this reflected in glove design.
 Over half of the gloves on this list feature touchscreen-compatible pointer fingers and thumbs, and the number of available designs are increasing each year.
 In short, the technology uses conductive fabrics in the fingertips so that your body’s electric current—what the screen must recognize to be responsive—is transferred through the glove (interestingly, you can make this modification yourself with a simple needle and conductive thread).
 As expected, thin gloves work better on a touchscreen than thick gloves (a simple matter of accuracy).
 This makes a glove with a touchscreen-compatible removable liner appealing: you get the warmth of a heavy winter glove but the ability to use your phone without fully exposing your hand to the elements.

 Additional Winter Glove Features